Agent Integration Guide¶

 How an LLM agent (Claude Code, Cursor, Codex, or any tool-using model) should use Deckrun.

 Deckrun is designed for agents.
 The API is schema-driven, deterministic, and async-safe.
-This guide provides the decision logic an agent needs to use Deckrun correctly.
+This guide provides the decision logic an agent needs to use Deckrun correctly and reliably.

 The agent loop¶